 We can comprehend data considerably faster with visuals than we do with words.
-We’re also 55 percent better at recalling what we view than what we listen, a phenomenon known as pictorial superiority.
+We’re also 55 percent better at recalling what we view than what we listen to, a phenomenon known as pictorial superiority.

 It’s also a good idea to let your graphics be minimal.
 Your clients will be overwhelmed when you have your slides packed with visuals.
-However, if it is too stark, it’ll require multiple visuals to fill in the blanks.
+However, it’ll require multiple visuals to fill in the blanks if it is too stark.

 Take your most important data and utilize data visualization aids to create visually appealing graphics.
 You can even take the help of a slideshow maker to build stunning slideshows, complete with professionally designed templates and media embed options.

 It’d also help to present factual information in charts, tables, infographics, and other appealing visuals.
 Make them easy to read and colorful with designs aligned with your business.
 Audio marketing presentation is also a unique presentation media, allowing you to highlight your customers’ testimonials and other social proofs.

 5. Consider the end results

 Your audience is usually concerned with big-picture choices that will affect the organization in the long run.
 In this respect, each section of your PPT should help you answer the following questions: